BiodiversityDataScienceCorp/2024_Group6/README.md

 ## Output
 - maxent_outputs
     -maxent.log
-cleandata.csv: a cleaned up version of data.csv currentSDM.jpg: a picture of the current *R. kezeri*. species distribution model we generated. futureSDM.jpg: a picture of the future *R. kezeri*. species distribution model we generated for 70 years from now. occurrencemap.jpg: a picture of the occurrence map for *R. kezeri*. that we generated.
+cleaneData.csv: a cleaned up version of rawData.csv rhyacotritonCurrentSdm.jpg: a picture of the current *R. kezeri*. species distribution model we generated. rhyacotritonFutureSdm.jpg: a picture of the future *R. kezeri*. species distribution model we generated for 70 years from now. rhyacotritonOccurenceMap.png: a picture of the occurrence map for *R. kezeri*. that we generated.

+## Scripts
+- CurrentSdm.R: to create the occurrence map of the GBIF data *R. kezeri*.
+And code for generating the current species distribution model for *R. kezeri*.
+- gbif.R: code for obtaining the GBIF data for *R. kezeri*.
+- FutureSdm.R: code for generating the future species distribution model for *R. kezeri*, 70 years from now.
+- packages.R: to download necessary packages needed

+## Running the code
+Run the scripts in the following order:

+1. packages.R
+2. gbif.R
+3. CurrentSdm.R
+4. FutureSdm.R

+## Caveats
+- It is important to note that this data has limited data points (234 recordings).
+- The species was not recognized as its on species until 1992.
+This species, Rhyacotriton kezeri, was delineated in 1992 by Good and Wake, who demonstrated its distinctness from Rhyacotriton olympicus.

 ## Our favorite Species
 **Spencer's Favorite Species:** My favorite species is *Ursus arctos*, the Brown Bear.
 I just think everything about them is fascinating.
 They've got one of the strongest senses of smell on the planet (in terms of effective range), they're super intelligent and unbelievably strong, and they're really cute and fuzzy.
 Frankly, there's nothing about them I don't like, they're just the best, and it's a real shame that there numbers and range have been going down over time because of human actions.